logo ASAP Utilities

 # number = The number or cell with a number you want to spell.

-# language = Optional, text string representing in which language the number is spelled out: English = EN or omitted, Dutch = NL, German = DE.
+# language = Optional, text string representing in which language the number is spelled out: English = EN or omitted, Dutch = NL, German = DE, French = FR.

 # currency = Optional, logical value: to spell the number as a currency = TRUE; to spell the number just as a number = FALSE or omitted.
 For example spell the number 2 as "two dollars and no cents" or just "two".